space150/boba.js/README.md

 `tracker.watch(eventType, selector, callback)`

-This is sets up delegated event handlers for you.
+This will set up delegated event handlers for you.
 Under the hood, it does something like this:

 ```js